ethicalanp/YouTube-Analysis-data-analystics-Project/README.md

-# YouTube-Analysis-data-analystics-Project
+**YouTube-Analysis-data-analystics-Project**
-this is a simple project based on YouTube analysis.
+This is a simple project based on YouTube data analysis.

-Showing statics of diffrent genres of youtube contents and showed the best insights. also added ML algorithms to predict.
+Showing statics of diffrent genres of youtube contents and showed the best insights.
+Added ML algorithms to predict.